Location: 41.77970N 12.24816E

 Sediment from the prograding beach will start to get around the toe of the breakwater (BW) after a distance of 700 m.
 Sedimentation will start inside Portus Claudius at this moment.
 In the simplified scheme shown above (1:30 slope on a 10 m water depth, note that Morelli found 15 m) and considering the 5 to 10 m/year progradation, the beginning of harbour sedimentation would be expected after 70 to 140 years, say one century, and that is well after Trajan decided to build his Portus Trajanus.
 This leaves many more years for the harbour to be still (partly) operational, as long as the water depth is at least 4 to 5 m inside the harbour.
 This seems to have been the case until at least 879 AD (Paroli).
 We would consider nowadays that this is fairly overdesigned …

-It would however not be surprising that Claudius’ engineers anticipated this, at least in a qualitative way, and this would then explain why they built such an expensive, long and deep, South BW, as they did not need a 10 m water depth for contemporary ancient ships, but they had to create a large sedimentation sink outside the harbour.
+It would however not be surprising that Claudius’ engineers anticipated this, at least in a qualitative way, and this would then explain why they built such an expensive, long and deep, south BW, as they did not need a 10 m water depth for contemporary ancient ships, but they had to create a large sedimentation trap outside the harbour.

-In the same line of thought, Claudius’ engineers may also have decided to use the concept of an arched breakwater on the northern side of the port, as this concept was already in use at Puteoli, Nisida and Misenum for a several decades (by Agrippa in the thirties BC).
-Such an arched breakwater was supposed to allow currents to flow through the breakwater, providing some flushing which would possibly help reducing siltation (modern engineers do not agree any more with this idea, see section on ‘silting-up of harbours’).
+In the same line of thought, Claudius’ engineers may also have decided to use the concept of an arched breakwater on the northern side of the port, as this concept was already in use at Puteoli, Nisida and Misenum (by Agrippa in the thirties BC) for around one century.
+Such an arched breakwater was supposed to allow currents to flow through the breakwater, providing some flushing which would possibly help reducing siltation (modern engineers do not agree any more with this idea, see section on ‘silting up of harbours’).